TiTok: Transfer Token-level Knowledge via Contrastive Excess to Transplant LoRA: Introduction

 \textbf{Contribution.} In this paper, we propose a new framework that enables effective LoRA \textbf{T}ransplantat\textbf{i}on through \textbf{Tok}en-level knowledge transfer (\textbf{\name{}}).
 Our high-level idea is to selectively convey task-relevant information from the source model’s LoRA by using token-level signals to guide the transfer process, rather than relying on the entire token sequence.
-We specifically capture this information through a concept we introduce as \textit{contrastive excess}, obtained by comparing predictions from a source model with LoRA and the same model without LoRA.
-Intuitively, this contrastive excess highlights tokens that contain important task knowledge.
-This excess signal is further utilized to filter the synthetic data we generate for training, thereby enabling selective learning on samples that contain richer information.
-Unlike TransLoRA, which requires training and storing an additional discriminator model for filtering, \name{} requires neither extra models nor additional training overhead.
-Moreover, we design an effective mechanism to resolve tokenizer mismatches between source and target models, which enhances robustness and applicability of our framework.
+We specifically capture this information through a concept we introduce as \textit{token-wise contrastive excess}, which is obtained by comparing predictions from a source model with LoRA and the same model without LoRA.
+Intuitively, this token-wise contrastive excess highlights tokens that contain important task knowledge.
+This excess signal is further utilized to filter the generated synthetic data for training, thereby enabling selective learning on samples that contain richer information.
+Unlike TransLoRA, which requires training an additional discriminator model for filtering, \name{} requires neither extra models nor additional training overhead.
+Moreover, we design an effective mechanism to resolve tokenizer mismatches between source and target models, enhancing robustness and applicability.